HamzaMouza/CheckVoisinageInterop/README.md

 The steps imagined for this application are:
 1. Entering an intervention (requires a PM, and date and time of the start of the intervention)
 2. Query of  audit system as well as the connection status for the given PM
-3. summary of all disconnected clients and all customers having undergone disconnections / reconnections during the intervention
+3. A Summary of all disconnected clients and customers having undergone disconnections / reconnections during the intervention

 ## Table of contents